cadbox1/cadell.dev/content/posts/practicing-mindfulness.md

 - Acceptance.
 - Space.

-Practicing these skills has changed how I think about things and that's been really positive for me in all kinds of ways.
-That said, I believe mindfulness is a personal experience so I'll explain how to practice first then talk about my experience later.
+Practicing Mindfulness has been a uniquely weird and interesting experience but it's been really positive for me.
+I also believe Mindfulness is a personal experience so I'll explain how to practice first and talk more about my experience later.

 ## First Practice